iamgiolaga/fake-detector/README.md

 [16] Alessandro Bondielli, Francesco Marcelloni, A survey on fake news and rumour detection techniques, Information Sciences Volume 497, September 2019, Pages 38-55
-[17] Xinyi Zhou, Reza Zafarani, A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities
+[17] Xinyi Zhou, Reza Zafarani, A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities [18] Jose Camacho-Collados, Mohammad Taher Pilehvar, On the Role of Text Preprocessing in Neural Network Architectures: An Evaluation Study on Text Categorization and Sentiment Analysis